 Tax change #4: Reduced net operating loss deduction

 Net operating losses (NOLs) are generated when a business’ permissible tax deductions exceed its taxable income.

 The tax reform legislation allows businesses to carry NOLs forward indefinitely; however, the law lowers the use of NOLs to 80% of the business’ taxable income.
 Moreover, the legislation does not permit businesses to carry back NOLs.
 Formerly, taxpayers could carry back NOLs two years or forward up to 20 years and offset 100% of taxable income.

 This modification of the NOL deduction may defer your business’ ability to benefit from NOLs and increase current tax liability.

-Note that this list in not all-inclusive; as well.
+Note that this list is not all-inclusive; other tax bill provisions may affect your business as well.
 Please contact me or another Kaufman Rossin professional with questions on how these tax changes may impact you and your business.
-Don’t forget to keep the handy as well.
+Don’t forget to keep the 2017-2018 tax planning guide handy as well.